Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 terraform apply --auto-approve --var-file="../terraform.tfvars"
 ```

+> **Warning**
+> If using a pre-existing Hub or firewall, make sure all the necessary firewall rules are in place.
+Review the firewall rules created for the reference implementation:

 ### Deploy the Spoke
 Update the `hub_settings` section of the `terraform.tfvars` file with the appropriate values for your environemnt, e.g.: